VladimirMarkelov/solkit/docs/usage.md

 - `♥ ♥ ♥ ♥` - put a card only of the same suit
 - `♥ ♦ ♦ ♥` - put a card of the same color
 - `♥ ♠ ♦ ♣` - put a card of an alternate color
+- `♥ ♦ ♣ ♠` - put a card of any suit except the same one
 - `-` - either no restriction(put a card of any suit), or is not applicable(e.g., deck or free cell pile)

 The last section is selected and marked cards.